xtreamsrl/polynote-docker/README.md

 docker-compose up -d
 ```

-This will also do two important things:
+This will also do three important things:

 * it will map the port 8192 of the container to the port 8192 of the host
 * it will mount the `./data` folder of the host at the `/data` folder of the container to allow you to use your datasets.